An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Incidence relations among diagonals and strata

 Now, we compare the incidence relations with the strata of $\Sym^\ell(X)$.
-Recall that for a partition $\sP$ of $N_\ell$, $[\sP]$ denoted the orbit of $\sP$ under the action \eqref{eq:ActionOnPartitions} of $\fS_\ell$ on the set of partitions of $N_\ell$.
-For $\sP$ and $\sP'$ partitions of $N_\ell$, define
+Recall that for a partition $\sP$ of $N_\ell$, we use $[\sP]$ to denote the orbit of $\sP$ under the action \eqref{eq:ActionOnPartitions} of $\fS_\ell$ on the set of partitions of $N_\ell$.
+For partitions $\sP$ and $\sP'$ of $N_\ell$, define